Summit Road is a narrow scenic drive in New Zealand

 Summit Road is the name of a very scenic drive located in Canterbury, on New Zealand’s South Island.

 Set high in the Port Hills ((Te Poho-o-Tamatea), the road is totally paved.
 It’s 28.2km (17,52 miles) long running from Sumner Road, south of Christchurch, to Gebbies Pass Road, near Motukarara.
 It’s the longest road owned by Christchurch City Council.

 Is Summit Road open?

-The road climbs up several summits between 300 and 500 meters above sea level.
-It’s pretty narrow in parts and runs from Sumner Road to Gebbies Pass Road.
-Summit Rd was closed after the earthquakes under Section 46 of the Canterbury Earthquake Recovery Act due to the significant risk of rockfall.
+The road follows the rims of various extinct volcanoes that make up Banks Peninsula and tops out at 490m (1,607ft) above the sea level.
+The road was closed after the earthquakes of 2010, 2011, under Section 46 of the Canterbury Earthquake Recovery Act due to the significant risk of further rockfall in aftershocks.
 Nearby tracks on park land were also closed.
-But some sections are open again.
+Sections of the road were indefinitely closed but some sections are open again.